SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Introduction

-Our contribution to the field of SAR object detection can be concluded into the following FOUR points: \begin{itemize} \item Introduction of the first COCO-level large-scale dataset for SAR multi-category object detection. \item Identification of critical gaps in traditional model pretrain and finetune approaches for SAR object detection. \item Proposal of a Multi-Stage with Filter Augmentation (MSFA) pretraining framework, which demonstrates remarkable effectiveness, as well as excellent generalizability and flexibility across various deep network models. \item Establishment of a new benchmark in SAR object detection by releasing the datasets and code associated with our research.
+\begin{itemize}[leftmargin=2em] \item Introduction of the first COCO-level large-scale dataset for SAR multi-category object detection. \item Identification of critical gaps in traditional model pretrain and finetune approaches for SAR object detection. \item Proposal of a Multi-Stage with Filter Augmentation (MSFA) pretraining framework, which demonstrates remarkable effectiveness, as well as excellent generalizability and flexibility across various deep network models. \item Establishment of a new benchmark in SAR object detection by releasing the datasets and code associated with our research.
 This contribution is expected to foster further advancements and progress in the field. \end{itemize}